freeradical-dot-zone/mastools/README.md

 ## Installation

+If you just want to use mastools and not work on the project itself: `pip install mastools`.

 If you have [poetry](https://poetry.eustace.io) installed, run `poetry install`.

 If not, use `pip` to install the dependencies mentioned in the `[tool.poetry.dependencies]` section of `pyproject.toml`.